Purpose

 );

-col2in thetest_skidxtable to theSUMSkip Index type.ALTER TABLE test_skidx MODIFY COLUMN col2 FLOAT SKIP_INDEX(SUM);Run the following statement to add the
+col2in thetest_skidxtable to theSUMSkip Index type.ALTER TABLE test_skidx MODIFY COLUMN col2 FLOAT SKIP_INDEX(SUM);Add the Skip Index attribute to a new column in the

 ALTER TABLE test_skidx MODIFY COLUMN col1 INT;